 The art of good writing requires not only a fair amount of talent and a great deal of inspiration, but also some down-to-earth factors such as providing enough time, space, and comfort.
 The right strategy and the perfectly-organized collaboration process tend to be also in the mix.
-And because collaborative writing is getting increasingly popular within modern organizations these days, more and more employees, even when working alone, write on behalf of a team of collaborators.
+And because collaborative writing is getting increasingly popular within modern organizations these days, more and more employees, even during individual writing, write and revise texts on behalf of a team of collaborators.

 It’s not true that great content can only be created by the extraordinarily-talented lone wolves who have it all.
 The truth is that nobody has it all, and no one can be perfect at writing compelling stories, checking facts and figures, and spotting every flaw.
 To make content immaculate or at least close to perfection, a great team is required.
 And it needs to follow a well-thought-out and precisely-selected collaborative writing strategy.